Artichokes, Myths and Legends

 quality artichoke tea!

-In the 1600's the Spanish and French settlers introduced globe artichokes to the United States, but again, they were not widely
+In the 1600's the Spanish and French settlers introduced globe artichokes to the United States, but unfortunately, they were not

-accepted.
-During the early 1920's, great waves of Italians migrated to the United States where they discovered California had a
+widely accepted.
+During the early 1920's, great waves of Italians migrated to the United States where they discovered California had

 Sydney Living Museums, have an excellent blog regarding the history of artichokes.
 They found that they were advertised for sale in

 the Sydney Markets as early as 1830.
 They are also featured in recipe books in the late 1800s.
-The Sydney Morning Herald described
+In 1915, The Sydney Morning Herald

-them as a ‘well known vegetable to some of us, to others an utterly strange one’ in 1915.
-A recipe also appeared in the Sydney Morning
+described them as a ‘well known vegetable to some of us, to others an utterly strange one’.
+A recipe also appeared in the Sydney

 For centuries the Europeans have used artichokes as a natural substitute to rennet to help coagulate milk and manufacture cheese.